Edge: Discovery Workshop

 In WWT's Edge Discovery Workshop, we collaborate with key organizational stakeholders to refine the vision of the edge compute solution into testable hypotheses, discover the solutions' user base, and determine how to validate business goals and objectives.

 - Identify personas consuming the edge application.

 - Define measurable business outcomes.

 - Design various aspects of the application at a high level and determine the technology needed to create a prototype.

 WWT works with key stakeholders to clearly define what problem the identified edge application is looking to solve.
 Once this is established, WWT will determine a set of base assumptions about the solution to develop a foundation on which the journey map and design can be built.

-We work with customers to identify the personas consuming the identified edge application to ensure users' needs are being met, ensuring the success of the application as it is rolled out.
+We work with clients to identify the personas consuming the identified edge application to ensure users' needs are being met, enabling the success of the application as it is rolled out.

 Leveraging the information gathered to this point, we work with key stakeholders to establish a solution roadmap.
 This journey is dynamic, but establishing the initial roadmap gives customers and WWT a path to design features of the application itself.

 With the problem identified, we work with clients to establish measurable business outcomes that can be tied to the application throughout the development process.
 These business outcomes are key to determining which features need to be included in the edge application and truly drive value to the business.